JamesWelchman/crytposerver/README.md

 # CryptoServer

-CryptoServer provides a technique for deligating cryptographic hmacing to a server.
+CryptoServer provides a technique for delegating cryptographic hmacing to a server.
 The author feels this has advantages for many applications.